What is it?

 What is involved?

-The first online workshop will open from 16th March 2020 - 29th May 2020.
-Here you can add ideas, and comment and vote on ideas shared by others.
+The second online conversation will be open from 10 - 31 May 2021.
+Here you can read, vote and comment on ideas shared by others, and add your own ideas.
 You can do this at a time that suits you.

-There will be a pause while the data are analysed.
-This will then be shared with the researchers at the Advanced Wellbeing Research Centre at Sheffield Hallam University.
+A report of findings and anonymised comments will be shared with the researchers at the Advanced Wellbeing Research Centre at Sheffield Hallam University.

 What are the possible benefits of taking part?

 A participatory action research approach is being used for this study.
 Participatory methods seek to enable ordinary people to play an active and influential part in decisions which affect their lives.
-This means that people are listened to and their voices shape outcomes.
-Possible benefits are being part of work which aims to coproduce guidance to make it easier for people with long term health conditions to be active and stay active.
+This means that people are listened to and their voices shape the outcomes.
+Possible benefits are being part of work which aims to co-produce guidance to make it easier for those of us with long term health conditions to be active.

 What are the possible disadvantages and risks of taking part?